-This request creates a Provider VDC specifying a resource pool extracted from the response portion of Example: Retrieve a List of Resource Pools from a vCenter Server and a storage profile extracted from Example: Retrieve a List of Storage Profiles from a vCenter Server.
-The vCenter server that provides the resources (the resource pool whose MoRef is resgroup-195 and a storage profile named Gold) is referenced in the VimServerRef and VimServer elements.
+These examples create Provider VDCs specifying a resource pool extracted from the response portion of Example: Retrieve a List of Resource Pools from a vCenter Server and a storage profile extracted from Example: Retrieve a List of Storage Profiles from a vCenter Server.
+The vCenter Server instance that provides the resources (the resource pool whose MoRef is resgroup-195 and a storage profile named Gold) is referenced in the VimServerRef and VimServer elements.